About a year ago, and I set out to write our first book. A book for aspiring Engineering Managers.

 Markdown does satisfy all the conditions we initially had in mind.

 What we didn’t know at the time, however, is the fact that, to self-publish a book, it is not sufficient to just have the content ready.
 The book needs to be laid out.
-It has to adhere to common conventions about structure, such as from and back matters, book index, table of content.
+It has to adhere to common conventions about structure, such as front and back matters, book index, table of content.
 All of which, is very difficult to do in Markdown, since it’s not really built for such tasks.

 Asciidoc